jiangnanhugo/single-layer-softmax-comparision/README.md

-# single-layer-softmax-comparision
-single layer softmax comparision
+we compare single layer cHSM and p-tHSM on gpu , to evaluate its performance on time.